Brain fog is a frustrating condition that affects your ability to think clearly, focus, and remember things.

-What is brain fog meaning?
+What is brain fog?

-– short-term and/or long-term memory issues
+- Short-term and long-term memory problems.

 What causes brain fog?